 Rich In Selenium

-This mineral may increase the activity of an enzyme called thyroid peroxidase, which is responsible for producing key hormones (called T3 and T4) associated with metabolism and energy expenditure.
+This mineral is incorporated into enzymes that are responsible for producing key hormones (called T3 and T4) associated with metabolism and energy expenditure.
 The selenium in Brazil nuts also helps convert T4 into the more active form, T3, which can make it easier for your body to burn through calories at a faster rate (14).

 Regulate Hunger Hormones